themarquisdesheric/amber-health/src/pages/articles/2020-01-30-physical-therapy.md

  - health
  - women’s health
  - endometriosis treatment
+ - pelvic floor physical therapy
- - acupuncture
+ - physical therapy
- - yoga
+ - pelvic floor dysfunction
- - diet and nutrition
+ - kegel
+ - pelvic pain
 draft: false
 ---

-<h2>Physical Therapy</h2>
+<h2>How Can Pelvic Floor Physical Therapy Treat Pelvic Pain?</h2>

 Specialists agree that <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer">complementary treatments, like physical therapy,</a> may help to reduce the patient's pain from endometriosis and provide additional health benefits. <a href="https://drive.google.com/file/d/1fIVCGwNYAQfzW1ULc4CIEtxeN2eAVOjv/view?fbclid=IwAR0C80P8GY_oUzcNUPBERyXbL8I71LRXYSwUp6Zl3YzCfEUCype56z9c0Cc" target="_blank" rel="noopener noreferrer">Pelvic Floor Physical Therapy</a> is a specialty of physical therapy that focuses on the pelvis and the surrounding affected areas.
 This includes working on the muscles, bones, ligaments, and fascia in the core, hips, back, legs, and pelvis.
 Physical therapy to address endometriosis related pain has shown promise in initial studies.
 In one study, participants experienced significant improvements in all domains of <a href="https://journals.sagepub.com/doi/pdf/10.5301/JE.2012.9088" target="_blank" rel="noopener noreferrer">sexual function, including pain, desire, arousal, lubrication, orgasm, and satisfaction</a>.
 The specific manual therapy used is thought to deform or cause the failure of adhesive bonds.
 As a result, pain decreases and mobility appears to improve.
 Since few studies have been conducted, more research is needed to confirm these findings.

+<div class="page-break PomSketch1"></div>

 <blockquote>Although future research is needed, this therapy, designed to increase function and reduce pain by restoring soft tissue, visceral and osseous mobility, is a non-pharmaceutical, non-surgical technique that has produced few adverse effects or complications.
 As such, it offers a promising alternative to physicians, clinicians, and others involved in women’s health.